Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 For Prepaid plans the storage is charged at €4 per TB per month.
 You can view your usage in the [transaction log](/user/prepaid/transactions).

-Downloads from the filesystem are charged at €2 / TB for prepaid.
+Downloads from the filesystem are charged at €1 / TB for prepaid.
 With Patreon plans there's a monthly limit.
-If you turn bandwidth sharing off in the account settings then other people will use the daily download limit.
+If you turn hotlinking off in the account settings then other people will use their own daily download limit.
 Otherwise they will use your account's transfer limit.

 ## Free download limit